jasrajdate/ga-learner-dsmp-repo/Making-Inference-from-Data/README.md

 ### Learnings from the project

- After completing this project, I have a better grip on the applications of descriptive statistics.
+ After completing this project, I have a better grip on making inferences from the data.
 In this project, I applied the following concepts:

 Confidence Interval